- About Us

 Cath Stamper - Chief Executive

-Cath joined York Road Project in July 2012 after 5 years working in the homeless sector in Guildford.
-She is responsible for managing all of the services provided at YRP and also works with commissioners and potential funders to ensure the continuing viability of the organisation in order to provide the best, client centred support possible.
+Cath joined York Road Project in July 2012 and is responsible for managing all of the services provided at YRP.
+Cath also works with commissioners and potential funders to ensure the continuing viability of the organisation in order to provide the best, client centred support possible.

 Teresa Buckler- YRP Outreach Team

-Teresa has been a member of our invaluable night project worker team for two years and decided that she wanted to moved to a full time position.
+Teresa had been a member of our invaluable night project worker team for many years and decided that she wanted to moved to a full time position.
 She has lived in Woking for many years and knows the area very well and she has a passion for empowering clients to make changes for themselves.

 Night Project Workers

-Darren, Lynn, Teresa, Henry, Ben, Anita, Jason, Kristina and Michael make up our dedicated team of Project Workers who support the clients who are staying overnight in the shelter.
+Lynn, Teresa, Ben, Anita, Jason, Kristina, Sarah, Naomi, Audrey, Timea and Michael make up our dedicated team of Project Workers who support the clients who are staying overnight in the shelter.
 They complete assessments and support plans as well as assisting clients to look towards future housing options.

 Mel Jones - Kitchen Supervisor